Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     > Note: Size-related fields are in Unity coordinates, where 1 unit = 1 meter.
 Learn more about visualization settings TEMP LINK [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md#visualization-settings).

 - Like the GUI function, implementations of the visualizer classes also override the function `Draw()` for updating a 3D drawing in the Unity scene.
-Once again, t he MultiDrawingVisualizer acts a bit differently, managing multiple messages over time--the updating and cleanup of message drawings past the saved history is managed by the MultiDrawingVisualizer class--all we'll have to do is feed the pose messages in.
+Once again, the MultiDrawingVisualizer acts a bit differently, managing multiple messages over time--the updating and cleanup of message drawings past the saved history is managed by the MultiDrawingVisualizer class--all we'll have to do is feed the pose messages in.

-    Start by adding an empty override for the `Draw` function in your visualizer script.
+    Start by adding an empty override for MultiDrawingVisualizer's `Draw` function in your visualizer script.

     ```csharp
     public override void Draw(Drawing3d drawing, IEnumerable<Tuple<PoseStampedMsg, MessageMetadata>> messages)